Windmill-City/LearnOpenGL/Readme.md

 | Big5     | Traditional Chinese |
 | S-JIS    | Japanese            |

 ANSI codepages can be different on different computers, or can be changed for a single computer, leading to data corruption.
-For the most consistent results, applications should use Unicode based API.
+For the most consistent results, applications should use Unicode.

 #### Unicode

-While ANSI uses same encoding method across different codepages, Unicode has only one unique codepage but has different encodings.
+While ANSI uses same encoding method across different codepages, Unicode has unique codepage but has different encodings.

 Encodings:
 | Encoding      | Length   | Range                 | Codepoint Size(Byte) |